Apptainer tutorial

 Apptainer>

-Apptainer> cat /.singularity.d/bootstrap_history/Apptainer0 # The original def file is also preserved
+Apptainer> cat /.apptainer.d/bootstrap_history/Apptainer0 # The original def file is also preserved

 bootstrap: docker